zilo555/DCWriterLite/README.md

 ## Programmable DOM API Interface
 Provides a tree-like DOM model to represent all the content in the document.
 And provides the following DOM document element types.
 - XTextDocument Document element
   - Represents the root node of the document and is the entry point for DOM tree operations.
 - XTextContainerElement Container element, an abstract class, the base class for all container elements.
   - Can contain other elements.
 - XTextImageElement Image element
   - Can freely drag to set the size of the image
   - Only supports JPG, PNG, BMP formats.
 - XTextInputFieldElement Input field element
   - Input field highlighted display
-- Set border text
   - Set background text
-- Set the label text before and the unit text after
   - Content validation, including required fields, maximum value, minimum value, etc.
 - XTextLineBreakElement Line break element
   - Text performs a soft return but does not apply paragraph spacing settings.
 - XTextPageBreakElement Page break element
   - Can cause forced page breaks
 - XTextPageInfoElement Page number element
   - Can display page numbers or total page numbers
 - XTextParagraphFlagElement Paragraph flag element
   - Can be set as the first-line indent of a paragraph
   - Can be set as the hanging indent of a paragraph
   - Can be set as the alignment of a paragraph (left, center, right, justified)
   - Can set the line spacing and paragraph spacing of a paragraph
   - Can set numbered lists and bullet lists
 - XTextTableElement Table element
   - Table header row
   - Merge and split cells
   - Set the height of table rows and the width of table columns by dragging with the mouse
   - Set forced page breaks for table rows
   - Set table rows as non-cross-page (cannot be split by page breaks)
 - XTextCheckBoxElement/XTextRadioElement Check box/Radio button element
   - Can be set as selected state - Can be set to non-editable status
   - Can be set to required status
   - Multi-line text

 # DCWriter Business Edition Feature List
  DCWriter Business Edition adds the following features on the basis of the open-source version:
 ## Runtime Environment
 - Supports Blazor WASM 7.0/8.0/9.0 to support lower-version browsers.
 ## File Operations